titusjan/argos/README.md

 The `x-axis/label` and `y-axis/label` settings can be edited in the same way as the `title`.

 The editable comboboxes will remember entered values.
 If you want to remove an item from a combobox, highlight it in and then press delete.
-You can also press CTRL-delete while you are editing to remove the current item.
+You can also press `Ctrl-Del` while you are editing to remove the current item.

 The `pen` settings branch holds config items that determine how the plot curve is drawn.
 Make sure